The Guide to Unifying GRC and Access Governance for Business Efficiency

 GRC is much broader than most realize.
 GRC is about how the various segments converge to help an organization act efficiently and ethically when coupled with access governance.

-Governance: the system of control that ensures an organization performs well and delivers its strategy.
+• What is Governance: the system of control that ensures an organization performs well and delivers its strategy.
 It provides the framework of accountability and oversight to ensure that activity is well managed.

-Risk management: risk management identifies and manages potential problems (and opportunities) to make achieving objectives more likely.
+• What is Risk management: risk management identifies and manages potential problems (and opportunities) to make achieving objectives more likely.
 The key to effective risk management is to be proactive by looking forward to identify potential issues.

-Compliance: adherence to the regulations, policies, and contractual obligations.
+• What is Compliance: adherence to the regulations, policies, and contractual obligations.

-Access governance: Access Governance, also known as Identity Governance or Identity Governance and Administration (IGA), refers to policies, processes, and tools used to control unnecessary or excessive user permissions and enforce appropriate access to sensitive data and digital assets.
+• What is Access governance: Access Governance, also known as Identity Governance or Identity Governance and Administration (IGA), refers to policies, processes, and tools used to control unnecessary or excessive user permissions and enforce appropriate access to sensitive data and digital assets.
 Ensuring users only have access to data necessary for their role within your organization (a concept also known as Zero-trust), which mitigates the risk of cyberattacks that exploit excess privileges and helps organizations meet increasingly strict compliance standards for privacy and data protection, such as GDPR, ISO 27001, and the NIST Cybersecurity Framework.

 Access governance is not the same as Access Management.
 Access Management is about identity management or Active Directory, where you put someone in the network when they start at your organization, give them some privileges, and they have access.
 Access governance defines security processes and policies for the enterprise’s data management.

-Challenges that businesses are facing today
+Challenges that businesses are facing today in GRC and access governance

 Accessing information is important for your organization as you move to digital business platforms, whether an ERP, CRM, on-prem, or in the cloud.
 Access governance has become a key opportunity and challenge for organizations.